RoyTynan/StoodleyWeather/README.md

 Hello, my name is Roy Tynan.
 I live in West Yorkshire, England.
 I'm an electronics engineer / software engineer with quite a number of years (too many) development experience.

-During March 2026 I decided to set up my own LLM system.
+During early March 2026 I decided to set up my own LLM system.
 I was fortunate enough to already have two Ubuntu machines — one with an NVIDIA RTX 2060 GPU and the other with an NVIDIA RTX 3090.
 I experimented with running smaller LLMs and tried to split the LLM across the two machines, but it proved very difficult and was very unstable.

 So I purchased an NVIDIA Blackwell RTX PRO 4000 GPU card and placed it alongside the RTX 3090, giving me a total of 48GB of GPU VRAM in one machine.
 This worked really well.
 By results I mean something like a Claude Code style of coding assistant but running entirely locally.